blushingpenguin/MongoDB.ApplicationInsights/README.markdown

 IMongoClient GetClient(string connectionString);
 ```

-These functions construct a `MongoClient` instance in the same way as the corresponding `MongoClient` constructor calls, but with telemetry applied.
+These functions construct a `MongoClient` instance in the same way as the corresponding `MongoClient` constructor calls, but with telemetry applied (if a telemetry client was supplied to the constructor).

 The dependency injection helper will register a singleton `MongoClientFactory`: